 Summit: AGA Safety Zone Beacons

-These late 1920s American Gas Accumulator “safety zone” signals in Summit could be the oldest signals in service in New Jersey.
+These late 1920s American Gas Accumulator “safety zone” signals in Summit, along with the Maplewood beacon above, could be the oldest signals in service in New Jersey.
 As of this writing, they are still operating, retrofitted with LEDs.

 The 4-way beacon in the top row is still beautifully maintained at the corner of Maple St and Union Pl.
 The beacon in the second row is on Broad Street.
 Despite having a Mark-IV signal stuck on top, it is still incredible and lovely.
 The blank doors are cool – interestingly, one of them is incorporated into the housing while the other two are latched.